yorktronic/data_science/thinkful/README.md

 ## Unit 3 - The projects ##
 * Analysis of how New Yorkers utilize the Citi Bike program in New York City
 * Weather analysis (almost complete)
-* Do wealthier countries provide better education? (everything from here down will be complete by September 1)
+* Do wealthier countries provide better education?

-## Unit 4 - Machine Learning (pending) ##
+## Unit 4 - Machine Learning ##
+* Classification v.
+Regression
+* Decision Trees
+* Naive Bayes
-* Machine Learning Algorithms
+* k-Nearest-Neighbors
-* Spam filters, naive bayes, and wrangling
-* Extracting meaning from data
-* Recommendation engines
+* Clustering (pending)
+* Support Vector Machines (pending)
+* Dimensionality Reduction (pending)
+* Evaluating Classifier Performance (pending)

 ## Unit 5 - Capstone ##
-TBD TBD TBD!!!
-I promise it will be cool
+<a href="https://github.com/yorktronic/hots-comp-calc">Heroes of the Storm (HOTS) team builder</a>

+HOTS is a multiplayer online battle arena video game made by Blizzard, the makers of Starcraft, Warcraft, World of Warcraft, Hearthstone, and the upcoming game Overwatch.
+In competetive play, there is a draft process before each game in which each 5-player team is built.
+Basically, there are 32 or so total characters to choose from; each player picks a character, and the same character can't be used more than once in a match.

+The purpose of the team builder is to use both player preferences, character data, and worldwide match history to predict which character should be selected by a team during each phase of the draft process.

+It's not done yet, so go easy on me!